Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 Our quarries are deep and brimming.

-We are wonderful worldwide collaborators.
+We are glorious worldwide collaborators.

 Our economic system is over-reliant on few industries and has the complexity of Botswana.